psychemedia/storytelling-notes/eurydice-news-reports.md

 Poetry -  THE RAISING OF THE EURYDICE.

-itt=l horn d*eath -return Etn! dics !
-AlpIea tpin n, rso'ourn in the grave; t, ?? s rd ie Litv a e l leeditig nov for thee, Alud BLut ti:ts seli is ntuurziig fcr the bra e.
-No lute nrtlod:os charms the cavcr',tl deep it viril thee III, and life agrlI t r st re : With tcce eescendifln there for ever ??
-TI.om, loud ai d galaint hearts for evermore.
-Ncr y, t s8 a'l falble unreliieifl erd fall AsfiLot rettinuri g skee'st adln tie sea, Ihe ,, ie of Memuly, ?? like situ I call, And ey Eurydice Esr &iz.t!
-From gallant life to death- ore momftt's space, A ?? sun-a stro'ue of unseen wing,- As tho gbh in air, souite myst'!
-S'Tr-t chase Had croseeI the vorld in wil4led Wanderzng.
-Dowi, down EtIrv ice-lenea!h tho storm- To hopeful 'le-with all tav canvas spread- Thou through the briny sc;are didt':t hide thy ortn, And now we seek thee in tby rocty bed.
-We see-k thee now with lov e so fable knows, in tavern' L deeps-1not Hades seen more drear, ?? orlreus, scrro"tfl o'er h s t nder woes, Cocld mourn a fate uiore s- d or inore severe.
-We scek thee eagerly-and now the tears Aij u ov'd ngalio that tond AfIection shed; lo 't the ligbht thy lang-lost fotu a3ppears, Ad. se-ms to bear a message f om the dead.
-In vain 0 thy siltrt formn is charged and earl; We must awbile tbv mentory foreto, Nor el en N ith thy n:ame restor'd be glad, Whilst it retains a record of (,ur we.
-Atlectinu may not gaze upoa thy wrack,- ?? leaves Old 'l'ie tu courit tbe ?? cost, For t'eli li.ke Orphtut, Memnorv lookitg balk Is themitdto blend ?? with; t!he lordt and. lost, -Tilotaxs S'MTI[.
+Return from death ! -return Eurydice !
+Appear again — nor sojourn in the grave;
+A thousand hearts are bleeding now for thee,
+And Britain's self is mourning for the brave.

+No lute melodious charms the cavern'd deep,
+To yield thee up, and life again restore  :
+With thee descending there for ever sleep
+Those lov'd and gallant hearts for evermore.

+Nor yet shall fable unremember'd fall
+As thou returnuring seek'st again the sea.
+The voice of Memory, Orpheus like shall I call,
+And cry Eurydice!
+Eurydice!

+From gallant life to death- one moment's space,
+A darken'd sun- a stroke of unseen wing,-
+As though in air, some mystic Spirit chase
+Had cross'd the world in wildest Wandering.

+Down, down Eurydice- beneath the storm-
+To hopeful gale- with all thy canvas spread-
+Thou through the briny space did'st hide thy form,
+And now we seek thee in thy rocky bed.

+We seek thee now with love no fable knows,
+In cavern'd deeps- not Hades seen more drear,
+Nor Orpheus, sorrowing o'er his tender woes,
+Could mourn a fate more sad or more severe.

+We seek thee eagerly- and now the tears
+Are mov'd again that fond Affection shed;
+Lo ! to the light thy long-lost form appears,
+And seems to bear a message from the dead.

+In vain ! thy silent formn is changed and sad;
+We must awhile thy memory forego,
+Nor even with thy name restor'd be glad,
+Whilst it retains a record of our woe.

+Affection may not gaze upon thy wrack,—
+Grief leaves Old Time to count the tearful cost,
+For e'en like Orpheus, Memnory looking back
+Is deemed to blend thee with the lov'd and lost.

+- Thomas SMITH

 ---